mkhorasani/Streamlit-Authenticator/README.md

 * You may use the **experimental_guest_login** button to log in non-registered users with their Google or Microsoft accounts using OAuth2.
 * To create the client ID and client secret parameters for Google OAuth2 please refer to [Google's documentation](https://developers.google.com/identity/protocols/oauth2).
 * To create the client ID, client secret, and tenant ID parameters for Microsoft OAuth2 please refer to [Microsoft's documentation](https://learn.microsoft.com/en-us/graph/auth-register-app-v2).
-* Once you have created the OAuth2 configuration parameters, add them to the configuration file as shown in step 3.
+* Once you have created the OAuth2 configuration parameters, add them to the config file as shown in step 3.

 ```python
 try: